makjaveli/djangocms_apphook_renderplaceholder/README.md

 # Django CMS 4 example app to demonstrate the use of app_hook and having a model with editable cms elements through render_placeholder.

-Current status: NOT WORKING!
+Current status: Working with help of fsbraun, thank you so much!

-A example for a templage generated django CMS 4 installation with a installed demonstrator django "shop" app with a very basic product model linked with an app_hook to django CMS.
+An example for a template generated django CMS 4 installation with a installed demonstrator django "shop" app with a very basic product model linked with an app_hook to django CMS.

 To run: